|

 - Computer

-- Name given in Windows Vista & Win7 to the window that shows the drives, folders,
+- Vista, Win7: Name for the window that shows the drives, folders,

 and files on the computer.